junxit/us-congress-bills-110/metadata.md

 - Rep. Braley, Bruce L. [D-IA-1] (B001259)
 - Rep. Donnelly, Joe [D-IN-2] (D000607)
 - Rep. Boyda, Nancy E. [D-KS-2] (B001258)
+- Rep. Sensenbrenner, F. James, Jr. [R-WI-5] (S000244)
+- Rep. Gohmert, Louie [R-TX-1] (G000552)
+- Rep. Mitchell, Harry E. [D-AZ-5] (M001167)
+- Rep. Hare, Phil [D-IL-17] (H001040)
+- Rep. Broun, Paul C. [R-GA-10] (B001262)
+- Rep. McCaul, Michael T. [R-TX-10] (M001157)
+- Rep. Shays, Christopher [R-CT-4] (S001144)
+- Rep. Lowey, Nita M. [D-NY-18] (L000480)

 ## Committees (1)

 - House — Homeland Security Committee

+## Recorded votes (1)

+- 2008-02-12 — [House 110-2-43](votes/house-110-2-0043.md) — On Motion to Suspend the Rules and Agree, as Amended — **Passed** (357–0)

 ## Actions

 - 2008-01-29 — Introduced in House
 - 2008-01-29 — Introduced in House
 - 2008-01-29 — Referred to the House Committee on Homeland Security.
+- 2008-02-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-02-12 — Considered as unfinished business. (consideration: CR H848-849)
+- 2008-02-12 — Considered under suspension of the rules. (consideration: CR H820-823)
+- 2008-02-12 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+954.
+- 2008-02-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-02-12 — Mr. Thompson (MS) moved to suspend the rules and agree to the resolution, as amended.
+- 2008-02-12 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 357 - 0 (Roll no. 43). (text: CR H820)
+- 2008-02-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 357 - 0 (Roll no. 43).(text: CR H820)